M66B/FairEmail/FAQ.md

 [Aurora Store](https://f-droid.org/packages/com.aurora.store/) hosts the Play store version of the app, even though the Aurora Store app was downloaded from F-Droid.

+Please [see here](https://forum.f-droid.org/t/help-wanted-how-to-create-a-reproducible-build-fairemail/8860) why reproducible F-Droid builds are not an option.
+Instead, you can check the integrity of an APK file produced by a GitHub workflow, [see here](#faq205) on how.

 <br />

 <a name="faq148"></a>